 How is Neonatal Abstinence Syndrome Diagnosed?

-• Drug screening of the infant’s urine, first bowel movement, or umbilical cord
+- Drug screening of the infant’s urine, first bowel movement or umbilical cord blood

 Neonatal Abstinence Syndrome Treatment

-Neonatal abstinence syndrome treatment can include a few different services.
-Treatment will depend on what drugs the gestational parent was using, the infant’s overall health, and whether the baby was born early or full-term.1
+Neonatal abstinence syndrome treatment typically includes a mix of approaches.
+Treatment depends on what drugs the mother was using, the infant’s overall health and whether the baby was born early or full-term.1

 Treatment can include:1

-• Medical supervision: Medical supervision may last a week or longer depending on the baby’s unique needs and how severe their symptoms are.
-Medical staff will be looking to assess for withdrawal symptoms, feeding issues, and weight gain.
+- Medical supervision: Medical supervision may last a week or longer, depending on the baby’s unique needs and the severity of their symptoms.
+Medical staff assesses for withdrawal symptoms, feeding issues and weight gain.

-• Tender Loving Care (TLC): Babies born with neonatal abstinence syndrome can be difficult to soothe and may cry a lot.
-TLC includes gently rocking the baby, reducing noise and lights, skin-to-skin contact with the gestational parent, and breastfeeding if possible.
+- Tender Loving Care (TLC): Babies born with neonatal abstinence syndrome can be difficult to soothe and may cry a lot.
+TLC includes gently rocking the baby, reducing noise and light, skin-to-skin contact with the gestational parent, and breastfeeding, if possible.

-How long a baby may need treatment for neonatal abstinence syndrome may vary depending on their needs, but treatment can last up to six months.1
+How long a baby may need treatment for neonatal abstinence syndrome varies and depends on their unique needs, but treatment can last up to six months.1

 What Are the Long-Term Effects of Babies Born Addicted to Opiates?